shrdlu2/lrc-20/README.md

 The content-type is `application/json`.
 The data is a [valid JSON object](https://www.json.org/json-en.html).

-Mint transactions must lock at least the amount defined in deploy to be valid.
-For other operations, locking 1 satoshi for any duration is ok.
-Lrc-20s may lose the right to their ticker if another lrc-20 gets more locked up, so it is recommended when possible for even deploys and transfers to have non-minimal locks.
+In addition, mint transactions are required to have at least one [sat lockup script](https://github.com/shruggr/lockup).
+Mints must lock at least the amount defined in deploy to be valid.
+The order of outputs does not matter.

 Combinations of deploys and transfers in a transaction are ok.
 If one lrc-20 operation is invalid, it does not invalidate the others.
 Mints however must always be in their own transaction.